mardix/lunabase/readme.md

 It is intended to provided an opensource application, but will still rely on Opensouce and other technology to work:

-- Database: ArangoDB
+- Document Store: ArangoDB
-- Caching: Redis
+- Key/Value Store: Redis
 - Storage: AWS S3
 - Authentication: Firebase